 So, reading through this list, what do you notice?
 I noticed that there were lots of exclamation points!
 These seniors are passionate about their exercise and the reasons they keep with it.
 They also cited exercise as restorative, using it to help repair the physical ailments that come with aging.
 And interestingly, seniors want to exercise not just for themselves, but for their family members.
 And finally, it is not just about the physical benefits, but the mental and social benefits as well.

 As an instructor, it is my goal to keep our seniors motivated by making classes fun and by creating a positive social environment for everyone to enjoy.
 I want our seniors to get results, feel stronger and overcome physical issues.
 I want to make Cornerstone the “happy place” for seniors when they need a pick-me-up and a friendly face.
-From the front desk to housekeeping to fitness pros, we all have the same goal in mind.
+From the front desk to housekeeping to fitness pros, we all have the same goal in mind – to help you stay active and healthy as you age!

 So, if you are feeling short on motivation, take a look at this list, see what works for you, and maybe add your own.
 Write your motivational statement on a piece of paper, tack it up and read it to remind yourself why you need to get out the door and head to Cornerstone!

 (And just as an aside, my favorite motivational statement was from Bob who said “My goal is to die healthy.”
 But I might add, “Or die trying!”)

-Cornerstone Clubs offers fun opportunities for active aging in addition to many senior fitness classes at our two locations.
+Cornerstone Clubs offers both onsite and virtual opportunities for active aging in addition to many senior fitness classes at our two locations.
+CONTACT US to learn more about our senior options.

-Pattie Beans-Clark, is an ACE certified Personal Trainer and Health Coach, Fitness Instructor and Coordinator of Senior Programming at The Cornerstone Clubs.
+Pattie Beans-Clark, is an ACE certified Personal Trainer and Health Coach and Fitness Instructor